PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>CSV.from_string(str)</function>

-Parses CSV data and returns it as a list (i.e., an int-indexed table) of lists.
+Parses CSV data and returns it as a list (i.e., an integer-indexed table) of lists.

 ##### <function>CSV.unsafe_from_string(str)</function>